 Here are the ideas for low-cost marketing to work with a small budget.

-1. Publish Great Contents
+1. Publish Great Content

 You can outsource your work or hire freelancers to get your job done.